 Fine Field Sporting Terms & Conditions

 Unless otherwise stated, all bookings made through Fine Field Sporting require a non-refundable deposit of 50% to secure your place, with balance payable 14 days prior to the shoot day.

 For any Guns that need to cancel due to unforeseen circumstances, Fine Field Sporting will try to re-sell their peg on a best endeavours basis without having to incur expense in relation hereto, and then be able to offer a refund.
 If for any reason this cannot be achieved, payment will be forfeit.

 Fine Field Sporting cannot be held responsible/liable for shoot day cancellations through adverse weather, interference by protesters, financial failure of the shoot venue or a government or government agency order that cancels the day or stops guns from attending.
-It is strongly recommended that each Gun take out their own insurance against such cancellation.
-For example, BASC www.basc.org.uk has launched a new insurance policy which covers cancellation, the policy is arranged by Aim Risk Services and available to both BASC members and non-members, BASC members receive a 20% discount.
-For a quotation please email , or call 01403 793752
+It is strongly recommended that each Gun take out their own insurance against such cancellations.

 Licenses, Insurances and Experience